ctangpedia/wwbot/README.md

 - Allow "Dead" players to view role list
 - Assist Ad Bot

+## System requirements
+- Memory: 128MB should be more than enough
+- Storage: around 128MB; if you don't need audio, you can remove the related commands and remove the packages `ffmpeg-binaries` and `ffmpeg-static`.

 ## Run the bot yourself
 1. Create a Discord bot, add your bot to a server and get the bot token.
 You can follow [this tutorial](https://anidiots.guide/getting-started/getting-started-long-version)
 2. Download node.js, if you haven't :facepalm: (google it if you don't know how to)